cellarium-ai/cellarium-cas/README.md

 ```

 # Obtaining an API Token
 You need an API token to use CAS.
-We are offerring a free public beta for a limited time to try CAS and explore ways it can enhance your cell biology research.
-To obtain your unique API token to join the public beta release, please navigate to [cellarium.ai](https://cellarium.ai/tool/cellarium-cell-annotation-service-cas/), scroll to the bottom of the page, and [sign up](https://cellarium.ai/cell-annotation-service-cas-access/).
-We will contact you shortly as soon as the public beta is available with your unique API key.
+We are offerring a free public beta program for a limited time to try CAS and explore ways it can enhance your cell biology research.
+To obtain your unique API token to join the public beta program, please navigate to the CAS webpage at [cellarium.ai](https://cellarium.ai/tool/cellarium-cell-annotation-service-cas/), scroll to the bottom of the page, and [sign up](https://cellarium.ai/cell-annotation-service-cas-access/).
+We will contact you with your unique API key as soon as the public beta is available.

 # Quickstart Tutorial
 The fastest way to get started with using CAS is to follow the quickstart tutorial: